Anu2006/gci-django-hello-world/README.md

 # steps
-1. first create a virtual environment in python 3 by commands: python -m venv /path/to/new/virtual/environment then run command 'source <venv>/bin/activate' to activate it because lots of programmers do this because it will minimize running into errors. your one project will need django vertion x.x and other x.y by using venv this problem will never arise
+1. first create a virtual environment in python 3 by commands: python -m venv /path/to/new/virtual/environment then run command 'source <venv>/bin/activate' to activate it. lots of programmers do this because it will minimize running into errors. your one project will need django vertion x.x and other x.y by using venv this problem will never arise